thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 | 5 | Privacy API | Detect and anonymize or encrypt or hilight PII information in prompts for LLMs or in its responses | [responsible-ai-privacy](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/responsible-ai-privacy) |
 | 6 | Safety API | Detects and anonymize toxic and profane text associated with LLMs | [responsible-ai-safety](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/responsible-ai-safety) |

 These API-based guardrails are being hosted on platforms like Azure OpenAI.

+# **Moderating LLM inputs and outputs using Moderation Layer APIs**
+This API suite offers a comprehensive set of features for responsible AI.
+It includes robust moderation capabilities to filter harmful content, advanced prompt engineering techniques to optimize model performance, and powerful explainability tools to understand model reasoning.
+Additionally, it provides language translation and summarization functionalities using Google or Azure translate, as well as telemetry tracking for monitoring API usage and performance.
+Refer the 'Moderation API instructions' document for more details on APIs and their functionalities.
+Here is the quick reference of features under Moderation layer
+## Prompt Moderation:              ## Response Moderation
+* Prompt injection                 * Factual accuracy
+* Jailbreak attempts               * Bias detection
+* Toxicity detection               * Hallucination detection
+* Profanity filtering              * Explainability using Chain of thoughts, Thread of thoughts, Chain of verification
+* PII identification
+* Restricted topic detection

 If you have more questions or need further insights please feel free to connect with us  Infosysraitoolkit@infosys.com